jimclouse/bagsintrees/README.md

 ## Bags In Trees

-Mapping the plastic bags stuck in trees around the world
+Mapping the world's plastic bagscape

+## About

+An angular / node.js app using redis as storage